-31. ProbeIt Header J5
+31. ProbeIt Header

 The ProbeIt header is a means of live monitoring several different system voltages in real-time with a multimeter.
-One terminal needs to connect to a ground wire and the other to the specific voltage you want to monitor.
+One terminal needs to connect to a ground wire and the other to the specific you are trying to monitor.
+There are two ProbeIt connectors: the left connector is J3, and the right connector is J5.